 Establishing targets and assembling appropriate data to monitor performance provides teams with the capacity to conduct comparisons and gives decision-makers (and other team members) relevant information to adjust approaches.
-This Plan commits BART to new environmental targets and proposes strategies to track this related performance.
+This Plan commits BART to new environmental targets and proposes strategies to track the related performance.
 This Plan includes the following implementation activities:

-- Plan Targets will be assessed for progress annually towards 2025 goals. - Plan action status will be reported annually. - All annual reporting will be presented to the Sustainability Executive Committee. - As actions are completed, new actions will be identified, and prioritization will be updated. - Annually, the Sustainability Group will work with other teams to support inclusion of Plan actions into annual work plans and budgets. - Every five years, the Sustainability Action Plan and Sustainability Policy will be reviewed and updated as needed.
+- Plan Targets will be assessed for progress annually towards 2025 goals - Plan action status will be reported annually - All annual reporting will be presented to the Sustainability Executive Committee - New actions will be identified and prioritization will be updated as actions are completed - Annually, the Sustainability Group will work with other teams to support inclusion of Plan actions into annual work plans and budgets - Every five years, the Sustainability Action Plan and Sustainability Policy will be reviewed and updated as needed

 As feasible, annual sustainability reporting will coincide with Strategic Plan reporting.
-Staff will report on progress meeting identified targets and actions using a Sustainability Reporting Template.
+Staff will report on progress meeting identified targets and actions using a template for Sustainability Reporting.